 \subsection{Experiment platform}

-The platform in our experiment contains a host computer (HC), multiple sensors, and robot arm.
-The training and experiment are carried out on an HC with an Nvidia RTX 2080Ti GPU, Intel i7-10700k CPU, and 64GB of RAM.
-The robot arm and multiple sensors are as shown in Figure \ref{fig:8}.
-The robot arm and end-effector communicates with the HC through the TCP/IP protocol, the F/T sensor is connected to the HC through the serial port, and the RGB-D camera is connected to the HC through the USB3.0 port.
+Our experimental platform comprises a host computer (HC), an array of sensors, and a robot arm.
+Training and experimentation transpire on an HC equipped with an Nvidia RTX 2080Ti GPU, Intel i7-10700k CPU, and 64GB of RAM.
+The robot arm and various sensors are illustrated in Figure \ref{fig:8}.
+Communication between the robot arm, end-effector, and HC occurs via the TCP/IP protocol, while the F/T sensor is connected to the HC through a serial port, and the RGB-D camera interfaces with the HC through a USB3.0 port.